 Figure 1: A proposed geometry for Ice-Cube-Gen2 which is used for this study.
 In addition to the 86 strings of Ice-Cube, which can be seen as the hexagonal shape marked with the red dots, 120 new strings with each 80 sensors are arranged in a complex grid geometry to optimize the veto power for incoming muon tracks.
 The extension of IceCube to larger positive x-values is prohibited due to the runway of the South Pole Station.

 2. The D-Egg sensor for Gen2

-19

-20

-21

-Due to high drill costs at the South Pole, it is desirable to deploy sensors with a large photocathode area to keep the cost for the average cm^2 photocathode as low as possible.
-Several different designs are under study:

-24

-25

-26

-27

-28

-29
+Several different sensor designs for IceCube-Gen2 are under investigation, however relevant for this study are the following two proposed designs:

-- ▶ The PDOM[7], which is basically the same design as the IceCube optical sensor[6], however with a PMT with a higher quantum efficiency.
-It features a single 10" PMT which is facing downwards and a improved readout.

-- ▶ The D-Egg[8], which follows the design of the PDOM, however includes another PMT facing upwards.
+- ➤ The PDOM[7], which is basically the same design as the IceCube optical sensor[6], however with a PMT with a higher quantum efficiency.
+It features a single 10" PMT which is facing downwards and a improved readout. - ► The D-Egg[8], which follows the design of the PDOM, however includes another PMT facing upwards.
 The PMTs are 8", so the total diameter of the D-Egg is slightly smaller than the PDOM and it has about 1.48 of its photocathode area for a Cherenkov weighted spectrum.

-Other sensor designs for Gen2 are also under investigation, but are not the focus of this study[9].
+A third design is worh mentioning in this context[9], since it exploits the idea of multiple sensors 29 even further.
+Due to high drill costs at the South Pole, it is desirable to deploy sensors with a 30 large photocathode area to keep the cost for the average cm photocathode as low as possible.
+The 31 high drill costs can be reduced by drilling holes with a smaller diameter, and thus as the diameter 32 of the D-Egg is 10% smaller than the diameter of the PDOM, about 20% of the fuel cost can 33 be saved during deployment.
+A graphic of the D-Egg with its dimensions is shown in figure 2.
+The two Hammaatsu RS-5912 high quantum efficiency PMTs are enclosed in a highly transparent 35 glass housing, which is optimized for transparency in the near ultraviolet.
+The high voltage for the 36 PMTs is generated on two boards, and the final design will feature a board for readout electronics as well.
 In this proceeding, we investigate the performance of the D-Egg using several existing reconstruction methods developed for IceCube and compare the results against the benchmark PDOM performance.

-A graphic of the D-Egg is shown in figure 2.
-The two Hammaatsu RS-5912 high quantum efficiency PMTs are enclosed in a highly transparent glass housing, which is optimized for transparency in the near ultraviolet.
-The high voltage for the PMTs is generated on two boards, and the final design will feature a board for readout electronics as well.
+Figure 2: A schematic of the D-Egg design.
+It features two 8" PMTs enclosed in a highly transparent glass housing, Its diameter is 10% smaller then that of the current IceCube optical module.

+41 3.
+Simulation